Bukk1t/PiHoleBlocklist/README.md

 - Publishes the updated list automatically

 You do not need to manually download a new version.
-If you use the Pi-hole URL below, your Pi-hole will always receive the latest available list when it updates gravity.
+If you use the Pi-hole URL given at the top, your Pi-hole will always receive the latest available list when it updates gravity.